ryanchausse/norm_form/README.md

-# Your Vision Now Kiosk App
+# App for Form/Data Entry for Norm Hendricksen

 Created and maintained by Ryan Chausse (chausse@gmail.com)